Some News For You

 We avoid making announcements at Mass because it can be information overload for people.

-We need the requests for communicating events to be made at least three weeks in advance to help the staff balance their workload and because the bulletin is prepared many days in advance before it is sent to the publisher, printed, and mailed to the parish.
+We need the requests for communicating events to be made at least three weeks in advance to help the staff balance their workload, and because the bulletin is prepared many days in advance before it is sent to the publisher, printed, and mailed to the parish.

 We highly recommend that members of your group personally call potential attendees and ask them to commit to your event.
 The personal ask is the most relational means to invite someone and is proven to work.